Private, In-Home Tutoring in District Heights, Maryland

-SchoolTutoring Academy’s tutoring programs for District Heights students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for District Heights, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 District Heights schools are in the process of completely switching over the new Common Core Curriculum Framework which is now the state mandated curriculum for Maryland.
 The new curriculum is evidence based and provides rigorous academic standards to ensure that all public schools in the State of Maryland meet standards for academic excellence and then build on those skills in the progressive academic program.